 This article should help address error messages such as "PSQLException-ERROR: canceling statement due to conflict with recovery" or "FATAL: terminating connection due to conflict with recovery Detail: User query might have needed to see row versions that must be removed.
 Hint: In a moment you should be able to reconnect to the database and repeat your command. "

-In such configuration, the default behavior of Postgres is that any new changes coming from the master server are killing all other queries which use the same data after waiting a very short amount of time, which is 30 seconds per default.
+In such configuration, the default behavior of PostgreSQL is that any new changes coming from the master server are killing all other queries which use the same data after waiting a very short amount of time, which is 30 seconds per default.

 Here are some further infos on the subject:

 The way to solve this is for older PotsgreSQL versions to increase both PostgreSQL parameters discussed here:

-A more elegant way to solve this in the newer versions of Postgres is by enabling the parameter hot_standby_feedback, as described here
+A more elegant way to solve this in the newer versions of PostgreSQL is by enabling the parameter hot_standby_feedback, as described here

 If none of the above is possible for some reason, for example if the PostgreSQL configuration cannot be changed - in many cases it can be helpful to set retry count on the affected replication job to >1 with delay of several seconds.
-In this case, the job will retry the operation, and there is a possibilty that on one of the retries no conflict with the master server will occur.
+In this case, the job will retry the operation, and there is a possibility that on one of the retries no conflict with the master server will occur.